 Technologies, led by the internet play a vital role in our daily lives today.
-These digital media; television, the internet, and smart devices, revolutionised how we adults communicate and interact with one another – from the way we work to the way we socialise and everything in between.
+They revolutionised how we adults communicate and interact with one another.
+From the way we work to the way we socialise.
 Children are no exception.
 Love it or hate it, digital media are here to stay.
-And most of them, sadly, are not designed with children in mind .
+And most of them, sadly, are not designed with children in mind.

 Effects of technology on children are complicated, with both benefits and negative effects.
 Although there are aspects of technology that do offer great opportunities for more engaged learning, all types of technology when used in excess can have huge impacts on one’s mental and emotional well-being.

-One effect that has been most noticeable is when we see how today’s children play and interact with each other.
+One effect that has been most noticeable is when we see how today’s children play and interact with one another.
 They don’t go out and play anymore.
-They thus don’t get as much exercise as we used to when we were kids.
-It came as no surprise when they are no longer familiar with traditional games such as marbles, hide and seek, and police and thief to name a few .
+Consequently, they don’t get as much exercise as we used to when we were kids.
+It came as no surprise when some of them are no longer familiar with traditional games such as marbles, hide and seek, and police and thief to name a few.

 Not All Bad

 The influence of digital media on the psychosocial development of a child is profound.
-As s/he grows and develops, s/he can be easily influenced by what they see and hear; programs s/he views on television in particular.
-Digital media are not all bad if programs they’re watching are educational.
-They can, in fact, be a powerful teacher .
+As s/he grows and develops, s/he can easily be influenced by what s/he sees and hears – programs s/he views on television in particular.
+That said, digital media are not all bad if the programs they’re watching are educational.
+They can, in fact, be a powerful teacher.
 We wrote an article recommending programs that teach good things a child can watch on Netflix.
 Here, Our Favourite TV Shows For Kids On Netflix That Teach Good Things.

 “Watching Sesame Street is an example of how toddlers can learn valuable lessons about racial harmony, cooperation, kindness, simple arithmetic and the alphabet through an educational television format.
 Some public television programs stimulate visits to the zoo, libraries, bookstores, museums and other active recreational settings, and educational videos can certainly serve as powerful prosocial teaching devices.
 The educational value of Sesame Street, has been shown to improve the reading and learning skills of its viewers.
 In some disadvantaged settings, healthy television habits may actually be a beneficial teaching tool“